MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Configure-Delegation-for-Microsoft-Dynamics-NAV-Web-Client.md

 13. Choose the **OK** button to close the dialog box.

 ##  <a name="RegisterSPN"></a> Registering Service Principal Names for Microsoft Dynamics NAV Server
  When [!INCLUDE[nav_server](includes/nav_server_md.md)] is using a dedicated domain user account as its logon account, then you must register service principal names \(SPN\) for the [!INCLUDE[nav_server](includes/nav_server_md.md)] on the domain user account to make delegation work.
 An SPN is the name by which a client uniquely identifies an instance of a service, using the account under which the service runs.
-To register SPNs, you used the setspn command\-line tool that is available in Windows Server 2008 and Windows 7.
+To register SPNs, you used the setspn command-line tool that is available in Windows Server 2008 and Windows 7.

 > [!NOTE]
 >  You do not have to perform this task if the domain user account has permissions to register SPNs.
 In this case, SPNs for [!INCLUDE[nav_server](includes/nav_server_md.md)] will be automatically registered when [!INCLUDE[nav_server](includes/nav_server_md.md)] instance starts and then unregistered when the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance stops.
 For information about how to configure the service account to register SPNs, see [Provisioning the Microsoft Dynamics NAV Server Account](Provisioning-the-Microsoft-Dynamics-NAV-Server-Account.md).

 #### To create a service principal name

 1. Using any computer in the network, open a command prompt as an administrator.
 To do this, choose **Start**, and then in the search window, type **Command Prompt**.
-Right\-click **Command Prompt**, and then choose **Run as administrator**.
+Right-click **Command Prompt**, and then choose **Run as administrator**.

 2. To view the registered SPNs for [!INCLUDE[nav_server](includes/nav_server_md.md)] on the domain account, type the following command.